maximtrp/youtrack-vscode-extension/README.md

 ## Web Extension

-To use this extension in web environment ([VS Code for Web](https://vscode.dev/)), you must set CORS parameters using [this API](https://www.jetbrains.com/help/youtrack/devportal/resource-api-admin-globalSettings-restSettings.html).
+To use this extension in a web environment ([VS Code for Web](https://vscode.dev/)), you must set CORS parameters using [this API](https://www.jetbrains.com/help/youtrack/devportal/resource-api-admin-globalSettings-restSettings.html).

 For example, you can make a similar request using [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client):